- Meet The Team

 - What is a Fetal Heart Scan?

 - My Baby has a Heart Problem: What does that mean for us?

 - Chromosomal Abnormalities

 - Having your baby in Leeds or in your local hospital?

 - Your Views

 - Monitoring of Results

 The nurse’s role in the fetal cardiology clinic

-Guilt.
-They may wonder if they did something to cause the problem (though this is highly unlikely).Their feelings about the baby may have changed.
+• Guilt.
+You may wonder if you did something to cause the problem (though this is highly unlikely).
+Your feelings about the baby may have changed.